You will find the Chevy VIN number on your car registration, title, and even insurance card.

 - Once you fix your Chevrolet ABS problem, you can come back and clear the ABS Fault Codes.

-- If your scanner cannot communicate with the ABS module, it is possible that the ABS module is defective and it needs to either be replaced which can be an expensive repair or use a third party that can rebuild your ABS unit.
+- If your scanner cannot communicate with the ABS module, it is possible that the ABS module is defective and it needs to either be replaced, which can be an expensive repair, or use a third party that can rebuild your ABS unit.

 Keep in mind that you can't reset the ABS light on your Chevrolet until you fix the problem that triggered the ABS light.

 Rember to check the brake fluid level.
-If the level is below the MIN mark add ONLY the brake fluid type noted on the brake fluid cap.
+If the level is below the MIN mark, add ONLY the brake fluid type noted on the brake fluid cap.
 Typically it will be DOT 4 Brake Fluid but check the cap in your Chevrolet to verify.

-This guide will allow you to read ABS codes from Chevy vehicles such as Spark, Sonic, Bolt, Volt, Cruze, Malibu, Impala, Camaro, Corvette, City Express, Trax, Equinox, Traverse, Tahoe, Suburban, Colorado, Silverado, Sonic, Blazer, Astro, HHR, Uplander, Avalanche, etc.
+Use these steps to read ABS codes from Chevy vehicles such as Spark, Sonic, Bolt, Volt, Cruze, Malibu, Impala, Camaro, Corvette, City Express, Trax, Equinox, Traverse, Tahoe, Suburban, Colorado, Silverado, Sonic, Blazer, Astro, HHR, Uplander, Avalanche, etc.